lucaleonect/nqa_server/docs/scheduler.md

 `app/main.py` implements a `run_once(conn)` helper that encapsulates the main workflow:

 1. `SELECT_NEXT` retrieves the oldest queued job (`ORDER BY created_at ASC LIMIT 1`).
-2. If no job is found, the caller sleeps for four seconds; otherwise the loop continues immediately after the solver call.
+2. If no job is found, the caller sleeps for four seconds; otherwise the loop continues after a two-second pause.
 3. Before contacting the solver, `MARK_RUNNING` sets the status to `RUNNING` and commits the transaction.
 This prevents duplicate scheduling when multiple worker instances run concurrently.
 4. The solver endpoint is called with `requests.post`.
 The payload contains the coupling matrix, optional vectors, study metadata, and CUDA preference required by `nqa/master.py`.
 5. Responses are interpreted as follows: